 The Unified Planning Work Program (UPWP) is SEMPO's management plan.
-It specifies the activities to be conducted, identifies the lead agencies, identifies funding sources and amounts, and establishes the budget for the organization.
+It identifies the activities to be conducted, lead agencies, funding sources and amounts, and establishes the budget for the organization.
 The UPWP is prepared annually and serves as a basis for requesting federal and state planning funds.